DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 `SQL Server Instance → Properties → Security → Server Authentication → SQL Server and Windows Authentication mode` <br>
 `⚠️ this requires SQL server restart to change the authentication mode.`

-## Create Login with least privilage.
+## To Create Login with least privilage.

 The following scirpt will generate a login with no permission, this login wont be able to do anything in the database, unless we grant any other permission, like sysadmin or anything.